aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icss2properties/cursor/_index.md

 ---
 ## ICSS2Properties.Cursor property

-See the cursor property definition in CSS2.
+This property specifies the type of cursor to be displayed for the pointing device.

 ```csharp
 public string Cursor { get; set; }